 Picking up interests:

-The app lets you save your off-internet interests and keep reminding you of taking time off to do those kinds of stuff.
+Under Quality Time, you can add as many activities as you wish.
+The app lets you save your off-internet interests and keeps reminding you of taking time off to do those kinds of stuff.
 This can include exercise, cooking, taking your pet out for a walk, dancing, or any other recreational or rejuvenation activity you are fond of.

 Eye and Ear Tracking:

-There is a separate module within the app that allows users to track amount of time they’ve spent looking on screen, as well as the amount of time they’ve spent on phone with the headphones on.
+There is a separate module within the app that allows users to track the amount of time they’ve spent looking on the screen, as well as the amount of time they’ve spent on the phone with the headphones on.

 This helps in easing offload on your ears and strain that mobile screens are causing on your eyes.

-You can set preferences of your quality time you wish to spend away from the screen and execute a digital detox.
+You can set preferences of the quality time you wish to spend away from the screen and execute a digital detox.
 These preferences can be spending time with family, some creative work, etc.

 In this feature, you set a time interval for which you’ll be keeping the screen off.
 Once the timer starts, your device will be automatically set to Do Not Disturb mode.